TEDxAuckland/tedx-auckland-site/src/_posts/2019-12-05-behind-tedxakl-19-designing-ideas-worth-doing.md

   - our-news
 ---

-*Around the world people are improving their ways of working - putting humans needs and behaviour at the centre of decision-making, to design ideas really worth doing.
+*With challenges related to mental health services, diversity and inclusion, and democratic engagement (not to mention climate change) - it's becoming less acceptable to deploy untested solutions.
+We need ideas that work - now.
+So around the world people are improving their ways of working - putting human needs and behaviour at the centre of decision-making, to design ideas really worth doing.
 They’re working to empathise with customers, to truly understand problems that need solving, then develop and deliver solutions purposefully architected to make a difference.
 Here at TEDxAuckland, we too are listening.
 It's exciting to hear across the diverse industries of our speakers that their processes are also converging - toward design-thinking.*

 (read\_more)